ceeraaaj/Retailo-task_airbnb/README.md

 # Retailo-task_airbnb

-This repo contains an example React App, with the tests written in Cypress.
+This repo contains sample test scenarios executed on AirBnB using Cypress.

 ## Prerequisite
 Node should be installed on your system, if it is not already installed then,